Chloe goes for pared-down 1970s, riffing on disco in Paris

 This is a carousel.
 Use Next and Previous buttons to navigate

-2 of11 A model wears a creation for the Chloe ready-to-wear Spring/Summer 2023 fashion collection presented Thursday, Sept.
+2 of8 A model wears a creation for the Chloe ready-to-wear Spring/Summer 2023 fashion collection presented Thursday, Sept.
 29, 2022 in Paris.
-(Photo by Vianney Le Caer/Invision/AP) Vianney Le Caer/Vianney Le Caer/Invision/AP Show More Show Less 3 of11
+(Photo by Vianney Le Caer/Invision/AP) Vianney Le Caer/Vianney Le Caer/Invision/AP Show More Show Less 3 of8

-5 of11 A model wears a creation for the Chloe ready-to-wear Spring/Summer 2023 fashion collection presented Thursday, Sept.
+5 of8 A model wears a creation for the Chloe ready-to-wear Spring/Summer 2023 fashion collection presented Thursday, Sept.
 29, 2022 in Paris.
-(Photo by Vianney Le Caer/Invision/AP) Vianney Le Caer/Vianney Le Caer/Invision/AP Show More Show Less 6 of11
+(Photo by Vianney Le Caer/Invision/AP) Vianney Le Caer/Vianney Le Caer/Invision/AP Show More Show Less 6 of8

-PARIS (AP) — Chloe -- the house that invented ready-to-wear -- got almost ready-to-dance at Thursday’s installment of Paris Fashion Week as designer Gabriela Hearst developed disco fever, cracking open strobe lighting, colored 1970s disc motifs and retro hair.
+PARIS (AP) — Chloe — the house that invented ready-to-wear — got almost ready-to-dance at Thursday’s installment of Paris Fashion Week as designer Gabriela Hearst developed disco fever, cracking open strobe lighting, colored 1970s disc motifs and grungy hair.

+And this season Rick Owens, the indefatigable U.S. designer, brought a softer touch to his display of creature-couture.

 Written By